Skip to content

 Controllers

-At the package level, concrete controllers are organized around the common interface ControllerBase, which provides the shared lifecycle and target-management pattern used by PID, geometric, and learned or adaptive controller variants.
+At the package level, concrete controllers are organized around the common interface ControllerBase, which provides the shared lifecycle and target-management pattern used by PID, geometric, and adaptive controller variants.

 flowchart LR